EP2!

-EP2! is the second extended play by American rapper and producer JPEGMafia, released February 12, 2021 on Republic Records.
+EP2! is the third extended play by American rapper and producer JPEGMafia, released February 12, 2021 on Republic Records.
 It is the follow-up to EP!, a compilation of singles he released throughout 2020.
 EP2! was supported by two singles: "Last Dance!" and "Fix Urself!".

 Background

 JPEGMafia released several singles across the span of 2020, and compiled them into an EP, aptly titled EP!.
 It was released on his Bandcamp page on November 6, and on streaming services with the addition of one extra single on December 10.
 Shortly after the release, he announced EP2! on his Twitter account calling it "triumphant introvert music".

 The EP was recorded May or June 2020 "around the time when people were posting black squares" over the course of three weeks, with him saying on Twitter "no samples I just locked myself in a room with a few synthesizers.
 3 weeks top to bottom".